hippiehunter/dblbook/src/intro/hello_world.md

 You’ll start by making a directory to store your DBL code.
 It doesn’t matter where your code lives, but for the exercises and projects in this book, we suggest making a "projects" directory in your home directory and keeping all your projects there.

-Open a terminal, move to your home directory, and enter the following commands to make a "projects" directory and a directory within that for the project you'll create for your first DBL program, “Hello, world!”
+Open a terminal, move to your home directory, and enter the following commands to make a "projects" directory and a directory within that for the project you'll create for your first DBL program, “Hello World!”

 ```bash
 mkdir "%USERPROFILE%\projects"